felixthecat1970/github.io/_posts/2023-01-01-ps2-progressive-scan-list.md

 also other advantages is progressive call "full frame mode" instead of "field render mode" for explain in easy manner this mode send final frame in vertical reduced image example: 512x224 to screen firts scan out and the other half 512x224 in next scan out for performance reasons commonly using interlaced feature of CRT tv (that time globally crt tv was all interlaced signal) but now in monitors or hd tv this will look bad (news tv monitors no need interlacing and is handled poorly this legacy image technique).

-still need to correct more info about it so i leave this notes in updating......
+Some people can be wondering but "GSM homebrew, HDTV loaders, Chips, similar" etc do de same what is the diference with this? like i expained in this example post [Here](https://felixthecat1970.github.io/gamepatches-blog/blog/ps2/post-ps2-sb-hk/) gsm, homebrew or similar hack the main function "sce main functions" related to video with a custom developed build code for "call desired tv mode values" detailed in Sony GS development manual, the thing is not always games works as desired, behave weird, have bugs or not compactible this because games are deveploped diferently each one, debugging mips game code i see some games call other "custom" values, use custom routines, bypass general sony guidelines, overwrite defined values, use "programing" tricks bypassing recomended sony guidelines etc; so this codes is another alternate aproach, debugging game executable i see many games have this tv modes disabled, partially coded or need to be called by main custom functions, so enabling will call the parameters same way like was designed calling correct functuions, routines for correct mode display and spee logic; i guessing this modes was not enabled because need more test, debug, bugs, for tight timelines, was a novelty that time so no risk whole proyect with times, sues, support warranties etc.. etc; keep in mid this codes works testing couple hours works ok but in long play can have bugs so no warranty either. still need to correct more info about it so i leave this notes in updating......

 ## HOW TO USE:

 ### METHOD 1 - DOWNLOAD CODE FILES FOR PC EMULATOR "PCSX2-QT":
-1-Look game name you want
+1. Look game name you want
-2-open new .txt note editor and copy paste the code block lines (all) 3-save the file with this format look game name CRC = 0x XXXXXXXX in windows save as > filename.pnach and "save as type All files (*.*)" for correct extension.
+2. open new .txt note editor and copy paste the code block lines (all)
+3. save the file with this format look game name CRC = 0x XXXXXXXX in windows save as > filename.pnach and "save as type All files (*.*)" for correct extension.
 example:
 (Metal slug 3D (Japan) SLPS_256.50;1) Game CRC = 0x7D8D8BFA) the new file should be named " 7D8D8BFA.pnach "
-4-copy file to "cheats" folder in emulator and enable "cheats" option in PCSX2 emulator
+4. copy file to "cheats" folder in emulator and enable "cheats" option in PCSX2 emulator

 ### METHOD 2 - APPLY/PATCH DIRECTLY GAME DUMPS .BIN/CUE=CD or .ISO=DVD FOR PS2/PS3/PS4/PC
 use PS2 Patch Engine PC tool by pelvicthrustman 1.03 from here: [Link](https://www.psx-place.com/resources/ps2-patch-engine-by-pelvicthrustman.694/)